tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/db2.md

      * **Grpc Server Host**, **Grpc Server Port**: Contact the [TapData Team](../../support.md) for raw log collection components to capture Db2 incremental data, default service port is **50051**.

    * **Advanced Settings**
       * **Time Zone**: Default is UTC (0).
-You can manually specify a time zone according to your business needs.
-This will affect fields without time zones such as DATE and TIMESTAMP.
+If changed to another timezone, it will impact the synchronization time, particularly for fields without timezone information, such as TIMESTAMP and TIME types.
+However, DATE types will remain unaffected.
       * **CDC Log Caching**: [Extract the incremental logs](../../user-guide/advanced-settings/share-mining) from the source database.
 This allows multiple tasks to share the incremental log extraction process from the same source, reducing the load on the source database.
 When enabled, you also need to select a storage location for the incremental log information.
       * **Include Tables**: By default, all tables are included.
 You can choose to customize and specify the tables to include, separated by commas.
       * **Exclude Tables**: When enabled, you can specify tables to exclude, separated by commas.